If you're new to the dinner party scene, you want to make sure your first experience goes as smoothly as possible.

-"Pick a family favourite that you know works, like a pan-fried salmon, a beef stew or a tasty soup, then make these meals dinner-party ready by adding garnishes like a swirl of crème fraîche and cracked black pepper in your soup, extra dumplings or herby gremolata to top your stew, and a couple of sprigs of dill or a cheesy crust on top of your baked salmon."
+"Pick a family favourite that you know works, like a beef stew or a tasty soup, then make these meals dinner-party ready by adding garnishes like a swirl of crème fraîche and cracked black pepper in your soup, extra dumplings or herby gremolata to top your stew, and a couple of sprigs of dill or a cheesy crust on top of your baked salmon."

 3. decorate, decorate, decorate

 4. Create a relaxed ambiance

 "Around half an hour before your guests arrive light some candles to help make your home feel warm and inviting.
 Put on some background music which will help break the ice, just make sure the playlist is long enough for the whole evening and changes with the mood of the evening."

 5. Give your guests some time to settle in